 Involving you as interested citizens in modern environmental research is the goal of our citizen science projects at the UFZ.
 In this way, you provide valuable contributions to our research and help develop sustainable solutions to our pressing environmental problems such as insect mortality.
-Again, only together are we strong enough to tackle these problems.
-Please find below a selection of our worldwide cooperation partners and our citizen science projects.

 Do you have any questions about our offers or activities?
 Then simply get in touch with us: